Witiko/doctoral-thesis/main.md

 # Interpretability {#interpretability}
-In math information retrieval, accuracy and speed ensure that we can recall information that a user needs when she needs them.
+In math information retrieval, accuracy and speed ensure that we can recall information that a user needs when they need them.
 However, the ability of a system to explain the information to the user is fundamentally limited by the *interpretability* of its internal representations.